 Huitlacoche is a culinary delicacy that has the appearance of vegetable ash coated and bloated shaped kernels.
 Its flavor is smoky sweet, a combination of the fungus resembling the sweet corn flavor along with the ashen earthy undertones the fungus creates.
 Huitlacoche should be harvested within 16-18 days of the corn being infected by the fungus, as its spores will then have reached maturity.

 Huitlacoche is believed to help and possible cure hepatic or gastroenteric ulcers as well relieve constipation.
 A tincture made from the corn smut is believed to aid in dizziness and dull headaches.

 Pair with cheeses, squash blossoms, shrimp, lobster, monkfish and scallops.
 Add to soups, tacos, quesadillas and salsas.
 To store, keep frozen.

-Though the name suggests Hiutlacoche is native to Mexico, the fungus can be found all over the world, though, indeed it is most easily and often found in Mexico and some parts of the United States where it is intentionally infected into cultivated corn to produce commercial Huitlacoche crops.
+Though the name suggests Hiutlacoche is native to Mexico, the fungus can be found all over the world; though, indeed it is most easily and often found in Mexico and some parts of the United States where it is intentionally infected into cultivated corn to produce commercial Huitlacoche crops.
 Once the fungi's teliospores are mature, they are dispersed naturally by the wind, blowing them into the soil.
-The spores can survive the winter and infect the next year's crop.
+The spores can survive the winter to infect the next year's crop.